jonathandean/rails_app_template/README.md

 - Dry::Struct with types for immutable and validated Structs
 - `bin/cli` runner for ease of adding a Thor-based CLI instead of rake
 - `bin/ci` runner for running tests with some options (great locally and for a CI server)
+- brakeman for static code analysis to help detect potential security issues
+- bundler-audit to ensure you keep your dependencies up to date

 I encourage you to read below for options and explanations of each choice.